Hamilton Island (Queensland): Geography

-Like most in the Whitsunday group, Hamilton Island was formed as sea levels rose, creating numerous drowned mountains that are situated close to the east coast of Queensland.
+Like most islands in the Whitsunday group, Hamilton Island was formed as sea levels rose, creating numerous drowned mountains that are situated close to the east coast of Queensland.
 It is one of the larger islands in the Whitsundays.

 The central north-facing Catseye Beach is man-made.
 It is open to the public as well as the island's guests.

 Climate

 Hamilton Island has a tropical savanna climate (Köppen: Aw) with a hot, rainy season during the summer and a warm, relatively dry season during the winter months.

 The previous site, which collected data from 1985 to 2002, is still open.
 Measurements are now taken from the airport, 1.5 km away.